To do full justice to Romanticism as a periodic category [...], one must de facto be a comparatist —Ben Hutchinson1

 RPPA employs digital methods from the multilingual Digital Humanities and the Semantic Web.

-• Multilingual DH: A combination of ML/AI- and NLP-approaches is our starting point for the detection of formal poetic features and points of contact more generally (shared poetic genres and devices, semantic features such as motifs, themes, plots, topics, characters, and types of intertextuality) within and across literatures.
-It is however through inviting input from and seeking collaboration with domain experts from various traditions, that we hope to address some of the main challenges of "distant reading".
+A combination of ML/AI- and NLP-approaches is our starting point for the detection of formal poetic features and points of contact more generally (shared poetic genres and devices, semantic features such as motifs, themes, plots, topics, characters, and types of intertextuality) within and across literatures.
+Designed as a collaborative and open-ended effort from the start, it is however through inviting input from and seeking collaboration with domain experts from various traditions, and by encouraging participation from the wider scholarly community that RPPA hopes to address some of the main challenges of "distant reading".

-• Semantic Web: RPPA is built on the Semantic Web, it embraces Linked Open Data (LOD) standards and methodologies.
-RPPA is powered by an ontologically underpinned, ever-expanding knowledge base called PRISMS, drawing on a number of domain-specific ontologies (CIDOC-CRM, OntoPoetry, and INTRO).
-This shared framework provides a unified mechanism for the cross-linguistic representation of the poems while maintaining the ability to describe them adequately within their cultures and poetic traditions.
-It also facilitates the modelling of poetic networks, circles, and schools.
+RPPA is built on the Semantic Web, it embraces formal ontological modelling (RDF) and Linked Open Data (LOD) standards and methodologies.
+RPPA is powered by an ontologically underpinned, ever-expanding knowledge base, hosted on the PRISMS Open Scholarship platform, drawing on a number of domain-specific ontologies (CIDOC-CRM, OntoPoetry, and INTRO), which comprise an integrated framework.
+This shared framework provides a unified mechanism for the cross-linguistic representation of the poems while maintaining the ability to describe them adequately within their historical, cultural and poetic traditions.
+It also facilitates the semantic modelling of contextuality/intertextuality on a granular level.

 Timeline

-RPPA is a 5-year, independently-funded research project.
-It will run from late 2020-2025.
+RPPA is an independently-funded research project.
+It was in public alpha development from late 2020-2025.
+It is currently in open beta, i.e. ready for use as feedback is gathered to improve functionality and usability.
 As with other projects conceived as long-term archival endeavours, all research outputs of the project will be preserved and made accessible indefinitely.
 RPPA is designed to be a networked effort: expressions of interest to connect with and participate in the project are welcome at any time.
-As of late 2021, RPPA has adopted rapid prototyping and open development methodologies.
-The project phase remains unchanged and will end in 2025, when the project will have reached beta stage.
-Regular updates about work packages, milestones, and the overall progress of the project will be posted on this website.
+Regular updates about new resources or functionality will be posted on our social media channels.

 Outcome